pix303/cinecity/README.md

 # Cinecity

 A simple and lightweight implementation of the Actor pattern in Go, designed to better understand the pattern, tested to verify its effectiveness in a personal project [https://github.com/pix303/localemgmt-go](localemgmt-go).
-For examples of actor model implementation in Go you should see [go-actor](https://github.com/vladopajic/go-actor) or [hollywood](https://github.com/anthdm/hollywood)
+For other good examples of actor model implementation in Go check out [go-actor](https://github.com/vladopajic/go-actor) or [hollywood](https://github.com/anthdm/hollywood) and similar to actor model but very complete and extended [watermill](https://github.com/ThreeDotsLabs/watermill)

 ## Overview